collinmcnulty/moving-optimization/README.md

 broken in the cycle and the time that it takes to re-rent the apartment.
 Therefore, it was not obvious to me what the optimal strategy is in order to maximize the time saved and minimize the additional expense incurred.

+The three variables to optimize are when we officially break the lease, when we begin a new lease, and when we physically move to the new location.
+We are required to give 60 days notice, but we can overlap leases if it proves to improve the cost/time tradeoff.

+A few fictionalizations have been introduced in the problem for the sake of the class.
+First, I considered that we can begin and break leases at any given day.
+In reality, only certain days are available for move-in and move-out.
+Also, all variables have been made continuous, while many of them are discrete by day or even by month.
+However, the shape of the problem is still preserved under these fictionalizations, and the insights are applicable to the real problem.
+I also considered a completely fictional version of the scenario that has a slightly more interesting optimization than the real scenario turned out to have.

 Original Problem Formulation
 ============================